prktypes/travel_planner/README.md

 ## Overview

 The AI Travel Planner uses a LangGraph workflow to manage a set of agents that collaboratively process user inputs (e.g., destination, month, duration) to produce a detailed itinerary, activity suggestions, weather forecasts, packing lists, food/culture recommendations, useful links, and a chat interface.
-The system integrates with Ollama (for the `llama3.2` model) and the Google Serper API for web searches.
+The system integrates with Ollama (for the `mistral` model) and the Google Serper API for web searches.

 ## Features
 - Generate a detailed travel itinerary with daily plans, dining options, and downtime.